1. GENERAL POLICY REQUIREMENTS

 1.1.
-Purpose All Seagate consultants, contractors and outside representatives are responsible for controlling travel and entertainment expenses, and are expected to use good judgement when requesting reimbursement from Seagate.
+Purpose.
+All Seagate consultants, contractors, and outside representatives are responsible for controlling travel and entertainment expenses, and are expected to use good judgment when requesting reimbursement from Seagate.

 1.2.
-Scope This policy covers all contractors and contract personnel who are authorised to incur expenses that will be reimbursed by Seagate.
+Scope.
+This policy covers all contractors and contractor personnel who are authorized to incur expenses that will be reimbursed by Seagate.
 This policy applies on a worldwide basis.
 For non-US operations, this policy may be subject to additional terms or modifications to meet local requirements within the individual country.

 1.3.
-Authorization This policy does not authorise contractors to incur any expense on behalf of Seagate.
-This policy defines the type of expenses that can be reimbursed, if authorised, and the procedures for obtaining reimbursements.
-All contractors must obtain advance authorisation from Seagate before incurring any travel or entertainment expenses, and must obtain reauthorisation if there is any change in the expenses after the original authorisation.
+Authorization.
+This policy does not authorize Contractor to incur any expense on behalf of Seagate.
+This policy defines the type of expenses that can be reimbursed, if authorized, and the procedures for obtaining reimbursements.
+All contractors must obtain advance authorization from Seagate before incurring any travel or entertainment expense, and must obtain reauthorization if there is any change in the expenses after the original authorization.

 2. AIR TRAVEL

 2.1.
-Lowest Logical Airfare Contract personnel travelling by air are expected to accept flights with the lowest logical airfare.
-The “lowest logical” airfare means that contractors cannot use a more expensive flight if there is a less expensive flight available that meets the following requirements:
+Lowest Logical Airfare.
+Contractor's personnel traveling via air carrier are expected to accept flights with the lowest logical airfare.
+The "lowest logical" airfare means that Contractor cannot use a more expensive flight if there is a less expensive flight available that meets following requirements:

 2.2.
-Class of Travel All travellers must fly in coach or economy class unless the traveller obtains an exception in advance from the applicable Senior VP.
+Class of Travel.
+All travelers must fly in coach or economy class unless the traveler obtains an exception in advance from the applicable Senior VP.

 2.3.
-Unauthorised Upgrading Upgrading air tickets to a higher class of service without the advance written approval of a Senior VP is considered a personal expense and will not be reimbursed by Seagate.
+Unauthorized Upgrading.
+Upgrading air tickets to a higher class of service without the advance written approval of a Senior VP is considered a personal expense and will not be reimbursed by Seagate.

 2.4.
-Unauthorised Downgrading A traveller may not downgrade air tickets to subsidise personal travel or to subsidise travel for accompanying individuals.
+Unauthorized Downgrading.
+A traveler may not downgrade air tickets to subsidize personal travel or to subsidize travel for accompanying individuals.
 If the air carrier downgrades a ticket for any reason, the refund must be returned to Seagate.

 2.5.
-Cancelled or Changed Reservations If a journey is ticketed and then cancelled or changed, it is the responsibility of the individual traveller to ensure that the original ticket price is refunded or documented and used towards future travel.
+Cancelled or Changed Reservations.
+If a trip is ticketed and then cancelled or changed, it is the responsibility of the individual traveler to ensure that the original ticket prices is refunded or documented and used toward future travel.

 2.6.
-Frequent Traveller Programmes.
-Contractors are permitted to accumulate mileage credits and other benefits from individual frequent traveller programmes; however, contractors are prohibited from selecting travel providers based on membership or benefits in any programme.
+Frequent Traveler Programs.
+Contractor is permitted to accumulate mileage credits and other benefits from individual frequent traveler programs; however, Contractor is prohibited from selecting travel providers based on membership or benefits in any program.

 2.7.
-Chartered/Personal Aircraft All aircraft charter requests, as well as requests to use personal or corporate aircraft, must be approved in writing by Seagate's President, Chief Financial Officer or Chief Executive Officer.
+Charter/Personal Aircraft.
+All aircraft charter requests, as well as requests to use personal or corporate aircraft, must be approved in writing by Seagate's President, Chief Financial Officers, or Chief Executive Officer.

 2.8.
-Group Travel If ten or more travellers are going to the same destination for the purpose of conducting Seagate business, then contractors should co-ordinate with Seagate's Corporate Travel Administration for contract negotiations with airlines, lodging and ground transport suppliers.
-For further information regarding group travel, please contact Seagate Corporate Travel Administration in Scotts Valley, California, USA.
+Group Travel.
+If ten or more travelers are going to the same destination for the purpose of conducting Seagate business, then Contractors should coordinate with Seagate's Corporate Travel Administration for contract negotiations with airlines, lodging, and ground transportation suppliers.
+For further information regarding group travel, please contact Seagate's Corporate Travel Administration in Scotts Valley, California, USA.

 3. GROUND TRANSPORTATION

 3.1.
-Use of Alternative Transportation Contractors must use the most cost-effective means of ground transport while on Seagate business, and must evaluate alternative transport, such as airport shuttles and taxis, before electing to hire a car.
+Use of Alternative Transportation.
+Contractor must use the most cost-effective means of ground transportation while on Seagate business, and must evaluate alternative transportation, such as airport shuttles and taxis, before electing to rent a car.

 3.2.
-Mid-Size Cars or Smaller All travellers are expected to rent mid-size cars or smaller.
-Contractors are responsible for ensuring that the correct rate is charged at the time of hiring.
+Intermediate Size Cars Or Smaller.
+All travelers are expected to rent intermediate size cars or smaller.
+Contractor is responsible for ensuring that the proper rental rate is charged at the time of rental.

 3.3.
-Fuel Options Travellers must decline all fuel option purchases and return the car with a full tank of petrol.
-If circumstances prevent refuelling a car, a detailed explanation must be included on the expense report.
+Fuel Options.
+Travelers must decline all fuel option purchases and return the car with a full tank of gas.
+If circumstances prevent refueling a car, a detailed explanation must be included on the expense report.

 3.4.
-Personal Cars Travellers are permitted to use their personal cars for Seagate business, and Seagate will reimburse actual mileage, tolls and parking fees.
-In the USA, mileage will be reimbursed at the US Internal Revenue Service standard mileage rate.
+Personal Automobiles.
+Travelers are permitted to use their personal automobiles for Seagate business, and Seagate will reimburse actual mileage, tolls, and parking fees.
+In the US, mileage will be reimbursed at the IRS standard mileage.
 In all other countries, mileage will be reimbursed at the local country rates.
-Contractors are responsible for ensuring that all travellers using personal cars have all the correct licences, insurance and permits for the vehicles.
+Contractor is responsible for ensuring that all travelers using personal automobiles have all proper licenses, insurance, and permits for the vehicles.

 3.5.
-Transportation from Home to Airport Travellers may use shuttle services for return transport from a traveller's home to the airport if the cost is lower than the total cost of the mileage allowance plus airport parking.
-If a personal car is used to travel to the airport, the traveller must use long-term parking.
+Transportation From Home to Airport.
+Travelers may use shuttle services for round trip transportation from a traveler's home to the airport if the cost is lower than the total cost of the mileage allowance plus airport parking.
+If a personal car is used to travel to the airport, the traveler must use long-term parking.

 3.6.
-Use of Taxi Service In the USA, the cumulative daily expense for taxi services must not exceed the cost of hiring a car.
+Use of Taxi Service.
+In the US, the cumulative daily expense for taxi service must not exceed the cost of renting a car.

 3.7.
-Vehicle Violations and Fines Seagate will not reimburse contractors for any traffic fines, parking tickets or any other vehicle violations.
+Vehicle Violations and Fines.
+Seagate will not reimburse Contractor for any traffic fines, parking tickets, or any other vehicle violations.
 There are no exceptions to this requirement.

 4.1.
-Accommodation If Seagate business requires the use of overnight accommodation, contractors must use moderately priced single room accommodation.
+Accommodations.
+If Seagate business requires the use of overnight lodging, Contractor must use moderately priced single room accommodations.
 The Seagate Corporate Travel Department has negotiated corporate hotel rates in most major cities.
-Contractors are expected to use these rates unless a lower rate is available.
-If contractors pay a higher rate than approved, then Seagate will not reimburse the difference in price.
-Preference for a hotel because of frequent traveller programmes should never receive priority over cost savings for Seagate.
+Contractor is expected to use these rates unless a lower rate is available to Contractor.
+If Contractor pays a higher rate than approved, then Seagate will not reimburse the difference in price.
+Preference for a hotel because of frequent traveler programs should never receive priority over cost savings for Seagate.

 4.2.
-Cancellations If any reservations must be cancelled or changed, contractors are responsible for ensuring that the reservation is cancelled or changed in a timely fashion to avoid any "no show" charges.
+Cancellations.
+If any reservations must be canceled or changed, Contractor is responsible to ensure the reservation is canceled or changed in a timely fashion to avoid any "no show" charges.
 Seagate will not reimburse "no show" charges incurred due to failure to diligently cancel or change any reservation.

 4.3.
-Use of Private Homes In some instances, it may be convenient or necessary to use a private home of family or friends while travelling on Seagate business.
+Use of Private Homes.
+In some instances, it may be convenient or necessary to use a private home of family or friends while traveling on Seagate business.
 Seagate will reimbursement up to US$50 per day for use of private homes.

 5.1.
-Travel Meals Seagate will reimburse actual and reasonable meal expenses when overnight travel is required in order to conduct Seagate business or when a one-day trip takes the traveller outside his or her normal work location.
-This includes breakfast if the traveller is required to leave home more than two hours earlier than normal, and dinner if the traveller cannot reasonably return home until two hours or more after normal working hours.
-The “reasonable” meal expense depends on the location of the travel and the prevailing exchange rate.
+Travel Meals.
+Seagate will reimburse actual and reasonable meal expense when overnight travel is required to conduct Seagate business or when a one-day trip takes the traveler outside his or her normal work location.
+This includes breakfast if the traveler is required to leave home more than two hours earlier than normal, and dinner if the traveler cannot reasonably return home until two hours or more after normal working hours.
+The "reasonable" meal expense depends on the location traveled and prevailing exchange rate.

 5.4.
-Attendee List An attendee list must be submitted with all requests for meal and entertainment expense reimbursements.
+Attendee List.
+An attendee list must be submitted with request for all meal and entertainment expense reimbursements.

 6. EXPENSE REPORTS AND REIMBURSEMENT

 6.2.
-Explanation of Exceptions The expense report must include an explanation of any expenses for which no receipts are provided, such as meals less than US$50.
-The expense report must also include an explanation of any deviations from the policy, such as the use of unauthorised travel agencies, accommodation or transportation providers.
+Explanation of Exceptions.
+The expense report must include an explanation of any expenses for which no receipts are provided, such as meals less than US$50.
+The expense report must also include an explanation of any deviations of the policy, such as use of unauthorized travel agencies, lodging, or transportation providers.

 7. CUSTOMS AND EXPORT CONTROL REQUIREMENTS

 7.1.
-US Embargo List All travellers are prohibited from travelling for business purposes to any country identified on the US embargo list.
+US Embargo List.
+All travelers are prohibited from traveling for business purposes to any country identified on the U.S. embargo list.

 7.2.
-Customs Declarations Government regulations may require the declaration of any merchandise, technical data or currency that is exported and imported.
-Contractors are responsible for complying with all government regulations and declaring all carried items with the local customs authorities before departure and after arrival.
-In most cases, travellers arriving in a foreign country will be requested to complete a customs declaration form prior to entry.
-All travellers are required to properly declare all items (including technical data) being carried by hand into any foreign country.
+Customs Declarations.
+Government regulations may require the declaration of any merchandise, technical data, or currency that is exported and imported.
+Contractor is responsible for complying with all government regulations and declaring all carried items with the local customs authorities before departure and after arrival.
+In most cases, travelers arriving in the foreign country will be requested to complete a customs declaration form prior to entry.
+All travelers are required to properly declare all items (including technical data) being hand carried into any foreign country.

 7.3.
-Violations There are no exceptions to the customs and export control requirements.
-Any violation of government regulations may subject contractors and individual travellers to civil or criminal penalties, including fines, imprisonment, expulsion, forfeiture of goods, or loss of import and export licences.
-Violations may also subject contractors or Seagate to adverse publicity.
-Any violation will be considered an incurable and material breach of contract with Seagate.
+Violations.
+There are no exceptions to the customs and export control requirements.
+Any violation of government regulations may subject Contractor and the individual traveler to civil or criminal penalties, including fines, imprisonment, expulsion, forfeiture of goods, or loss of import and export licenses.
+Violations may also subject Contractor or Seagate to adverse publicity.
+Any violation will be considered an incurable and material breach of the contract with Seagate.